brianrodri/semantic-release-obsidian-plugin/README.md

 ## Beta Release Support with BRAT

-When running `semantic-release` on a pre-release branch (e.g. `beta`), the plugin updates only `manifest-beta.json` and `versions.json` with the beta-version number, preserving `manifest.json`.
+When running `semantic-release` on a pre-release branch (e.g. `beta`), the plugin updates only `manifest-beta.json` and `versions.json` with the updated version number for this pre-release, preserving `manifest.json`.
 This enables [BRAT](https://github.com/TfTHacker/obsidian42-brat) compatibility.

 To make BRAT detect your beta versions, choose one approach: